reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 - Youtube
 - Vimeo
 - Reddit
-- Internet forums (not listing any in particular, the mileage may vary)
+- Internet forums (not listing any, in particular, the mileage may vary)

-Remember that we're not trying to hide from Google, or Facebook.
-Rather than that, it's just a matter of hiding us of what anyone can find about our person on the Internet.
+Remember that we're not trying to hide from Google or Facebook.
+Rather than that, it's just a matter of hiding what anyone can find about our person on the Internet.

 # Clean the mess!

 Well, it's time to put our hands down on the problem.
-Take this as a list of advices, it may not fit your needs or concerns!
+Take this as a list of advice, it may not fit your needs or concerns!

 ## Email addresses

 - Create a new email account and use a pseudonym for the handle!
-An email address like `john.bennet@protonmail.com` should suffice, unless you really are John Bennet, right?
+An email address like `john.bennet@protonmail.com` should suffice, unless you are John Bennet, right?
 - Use the `+` operator when inputting your email addresses on sites you know they'll spam you.
 Ex: `john.bennet+ads@protonmail.com`.
 That way, you could setup email filters and do actions over them, for example, mark them as read or skip the inbox immediately.
   [![Protonmail filters](/assets/images/hiding-1/protonmail-filters.png)](/assets/images/hiding-1/protonmail-filters.png)
   _Protonmail offers a simple filtering solution based on email' fields_
 - Do not set a profile picture or an email signature.
 Trust me, no one cares about that.
-- Do not create an email address for each service you want to register to, rather than that, use the `+` operator to filter out mails later.
-If you want to sign up Twitter, use `john.bennet+twitter@protonmail.com`.
+- Do not create an email address for each service you want to register to, rather that, use the `+` operator to filter out emails later.
+If you want to sign up on Twitter, use `john.bennet+twitter@protonmail.com`.
 That way you centralize all your emails in a single account, but with easy discoverability.

 ## Usernames or handles

 - Try to use as many pseudonyms as you can.
 During account creation, Reddit offers auto-generated usernames you can pick, and by using a password manager like [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com/) you don't even need to remember what's your username for that specific website!
 Think about that approach for each new account you create.
 - Care about what you post on the Internet.
-Remember: Things on Internet live forever, even if you delete them.
+Remember: Things on the Internet live forever, even if you delete them.
 Ideally, you just want to post zero messages on the Internet.

 ## Personal data on websites